xBogdy/123dd/README.md

 ## Known Issues

+- The Trainer Card arrow will not render when "Emissive Textures" is enabled in *Continuity*
 - Trainers fail to spawn with *Convenient Decors* installed
-- The Trainer Card arrow will not render when `emissiveTextures` is enabled in *Continuity*
+- There have been complications when trying to pick up trainers with mods like *Carry On* (trainers may not be temporarily removed from worlds or the spawing system can run into unexpected issues)

 ## Planned features